azriel91/bug_reducing_patterns/src/patterns.md

 * Favour compile time errors over runtime errors.

     By making it impossible to compile incorrect code, correctness and quality is maintained, with fewer tests.

-## Disclaimer

-As with most patterns, pragmaticism applies.

-Applying the concepts excessively may:

-* Negatively affect compile time or runtime performance depending on your language.
-* Increase the number of files needed to be maintained.
-* Cause debate between colleagues, depending on each persons bias.